Head injury: Mild brain injuries

 Symptoms of a mild brain injury include headaches, confusion, ringing ears, fatigue, changes in sleep patterns, mood or behavior.
 Other symptoms include trouble with memory, concentration, attention or thinking.
 Mental fatigue is a common debilitating experience and may not be linked by the patient to the original (minor) incident.
 Narcolepsy and sleep disorders are common misdiagnoses.

 Moderate/severe brain injuries

-Cognitive symptoms include confusion, aggressive, abnormal behavior, slurred speech, and coma or other disorders of consciousness.
-Physical symptoms include headaches that do not go away or worsen, vomiting or nausea, convulsions or seizures, abnormal dilation of the eyes, inability to awaken from sleep, weakness in the extremities and loss of coordination.
+Cognitive symptoms include confusion, aggression, abnormal behavior, slurred speech, and coma or other disorders of consciousness.
+Physical symptoms include headaches that do not go away or worsen, vomiting or nausea, convulsions or seizures, abnormal dilation of the eyes, inability to awaken from sleep, weakness in the extremities, and a loss of coordination.
 In cases of severe brain injuries, the likelihood of areas with permanent disability is great, including neurocognitive deficits, delusions (often, to be specific, monothematic delusions), speech or movement problems, and intellectual disability.
 There may also be personality changes.
 The most severe cases result in coma or even persistent vegetative state.